Kids Plaza Osaka: A Hands-on Museum and Indoor Playground

 Kids Plaza Osaka does not have any restaurants nor does it sell food.

-However, you can bring your own food and dine at one of the tables on the 4th floor.
+However, you can bring your own food, such as a homemade bento or from a convenience store, and dine at one of the many tables in the Multipurpose Room on the 4th floor.

 Kids Plaza Osaka Opening Hours and When to Visit